kuldeepsinghgautam/profile/README.md

 # This is my profile page
-### To view page click on this link - https://kuldeepsinghgautam.github.io/profile/
+### To view profile page click on this link - https://kuldeepsinghgautam.github.io/profile/
-## Click on github-page option on right side.